He doesn’t sit still well, Zachary Reid.

 He has written about and photographed travel and international outreach projects in places including Cuba, Haiti, Honduras, Mexico and Peru.
 He has reported on the Middle Eastern refugee crisis from Turkey, Greece, Macedonia, Serbia and Hungary.
 He has also traveled and written about the route the Mississippi River takes from its Minnesota headwaters to where it disappears into the Gulf of Mexico just past a shrimp boat marina in Louisiana, and about relief work in New Orleans after Hurricane Katrina left that city in shambles.

 His once owned a small art gallery but discovered, quickly, that he much preferred making art to selling it.
+He kept the building, though, and now uses it as his studio and for a garden that confuses passersby.

 He lives in Richmond, Va., with his wife.
-He has four mostly grown children, who were all kind enough to get their own places, and two of whom have accounted for his five grandchildren.
+He has four mostly grown children, who were all kind enough to get their own places, and two of whom have accounted for his six grandchildren.